Blog

 Why Do Cats Hate Closed Doors?
 The Psychology of Feline Control

-Within exactly fifty seconds, the nightmare begins.
+Within about fifty seconds, the nightmare begins.

 They did not want to be in the bathroom with you.
 They simply wanted the door open.

-1. The Territorial Patrol Route (The Feline Kingdom)
+1. The Territorial Patrol Route

 2. The “Escape Route” Mandate (Prey Mentality)